 Pros

-+ Car seat and carry cot very light and easy to place in and out of frame
++ Car seat and carry cot very light and easy to place in and

 + Easy to push and collapse